Hausemaster8281/Allwinner_C10_Tablet_Resources/README.md

 7) Virtual A/B
 8) No publicly released Kernel Sources
 9) Security Patch Level (System) - March 2024
+10) VBMeta is disabled upon unlocking the bootloader Do not alter any other partition except init_boot to ensure bootability upon locking the bootloader

 # C. Bootloader Unlock Procedure
 1) Spam build number in Settings>About